-- (A) Transcripts of trial proceedings obtained for the purposes of preparing proposed findings of fact and conclusions of law, when directed by the Court in trials to the Court, shall be taxable to the prevailing party. - (B) Daily transcripts of trial proceedings obtained for the convenience of counsel are not taxable as costs unless advance authority has been sought and obtained from the Court. - (C) Costs of depositions, regardless of medium, are taxable if the deposition(s) are reasonably necessary for use in the case.
-Examples which may support reasonably necessary include, but are not limited to, circumstance where or portions thereof were utilized or read into evidence at trial in lieu of the appearance of the deponent, if the deposition is used at trial to impeach a witness with his/her prior testimony, is necessarily used to refresh a witness's recollection from his/her deposition testimony, or is used in support of or in opposition to any dispositive motion.
+- (A) Transcripts of trial proceedings obtained for the purposes of preparing proposed findings of fact and conclusions of law, when directed by the Court in trials to the Court, shall be taxable to the prevailing party. - (B) Daily transcripts of trial proceedings obtained for the convenience of counsel are not taxable as costs unless advance authority has been sought and obtained from the Court. - (C) Costs of depositions are taxable if the depositions or portions thereof were read into evidence at trial in lieu of the appearance of the deponent, if the deposition is used at trial to impeach a witness with his/her prior testimony, is necessarily used to refresh a witness's recollection from his/her deposition testimony, or is used in support of or in opposition to any dispositive motion.
 Costs of the taxing party's copies of depositions taken by the opponent and utilized or read into evidence at trial in lieu of the appearance of a witness are taxable.
 This Court has entered an order setting the transcript rates which are allowed for official transcripts in this Court.
 Those fees are hereby adopted as the maximum taxable transcription fees notwithstanding what fee may have been charged to the party by the court reporter.
-A copy of the order setting the transcription rates may be obtained from the Clerk of Court or https://www.uscourts.gov/services-forms/federal-court-reporting-program.
+A copy of the order setting the transcription rates may be obtained from the Clerk of Court.

-The attendance fee of the court reporter or videographer is taxable.
+The attendance fee of the court reporter is taxable.
 Extra fees charged by court reporters for mileage, per diem, expeditious handling, etc., shall not be taxable unless advance authorization was sought and received from the Court.